-- Maintenance-Free VRLA
+"Maintenance-Free" VRLA

 VRLA batteries do not allow for addition of water or electrolyte and therefore earn the name "maintenance-free."
-On a bi-yearly basis, inspect the battery terminals for any visible corrosion.
-If corrosion develops quickly from one month to the next, it may mean that the battery is running at too high of a voltage, which in turn results in electrolyte loss.
+On a yearly basis, inspect the battery terminals for any visible corrosion.
+If corrosion develops quickly from one month to the next, it may indicate overcharging and your M5 installer or supplier should be consulted.
 Also check the battery casings for leaks.
 If there are any signs that electrolyte is seeping out of the battery at any location, immediately notify the battery supplier.